 Activated charcoal is produced from materials that are carbon-dense (e.g., coconut husks, wood, coal, nutshells, and peat) that have been activated using gases (usually argon or nitrogen) or chemicals and then exposed to high temperatures.
 The result is carbon in the form of a tasteless, odorless black powder that has an expanded surface area, a characteristic that makes it especially effective for various health purposes.

 The expanded surface area of activated charcoal has millions of tiny pores, which provide plenty of room to bind with toxins and chemicals.
 This porous surface has a negative charge, which attracts positively charged gas and toxins to bond with it.
 Once bound to the charcoal, these undesirable substances can be transported out of the body.
-It’s estimated that activated charcoal can reduce absorption of toxins by up to 60 percent.
+It’s estimated that activated charcoal can reduce the absorption of toxins by up to 60 percent.

 That’s just one of several reasons why hospitals and clinics keep a supply of activated charcoal on hand.
 You may want to keep some at home as well once you learn about 9 health benefits of activated charcoal and how it can be used.

-1. Treat acute poisoning and/or overdose.
+1. Use activated charcoal to treat acute poisoning and/or overdose.

 In some cases and when used along with other treatments, activated charcoal can be an effective way to rid the body of certain chemicals and toxins.
 The powder is mixed with water and can be drunk or administered via a tube into the throat and stomach.
 However, you should always contact a poison control center, your doctor, or an emergency room before you take or give anyone activated charcoal.
-Use of activated charcoal in cases of acute poisoning or overdose should be administered by knowledgeable healthcare professionals only unless you have been instructed by them to do otherwise.
+The use of activated charcoal in cases of acute poisoning or overdose should be administered by knowledgeable healthcare professionals only unless you have been instructed by them to do otherwise.

 Activated charcoal should not be used for poisoning from alcohol, cyanide, lithium, iron tablets, cleaning fluid, gasoline, or any strong acids or bases.
 It is effective against bleach, fertilizer, mercury, pesticides, most organic compounds, aspirin, cocaine, morphine, and opium.